PjrCodes/docs/SkyBlock/README.md

 ## Challenges

-Challenges let you complete various tasks and recieve rewards.
+Challenges let you complete various tasks and receive rewards.
 These rewards are in the form of items and experience.
-These items are useful in your journey to beat the gamemode.
+These items are useful in your journey to make progress in the gamemode.
 You can check your challenges using the command [`/is challenges`](#challenges).

 ### List of Challenges